SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 --odgi clip full \
 --viz clip full
 ```

+The pipeline will take around 3 minutes to run.
+You can find the log (the same you saw in stdout) here:

+**The inputs:**

 * ```cactus-pangenome```: calls the MC pipeline
 * ```jobStore```: a directory used by the workflow management system to store intermediate files and job metadata